 Dr. Kozak is the Chief of Radiation Oncology at Mercy Regional Cancer Center.
 Dr. Kozak is an Honorary Fellow in the Department of Medical Physics at the University of Wisconsin-Madison.
 He also was an Assistant Professor in the Department of Human Oncology at the University of Wisconsin-Madison (2008-13).
 He served as Chief Medical Officer for Cellectar Biosciences (2013-2016).
 He is a Board Certified Radiation Oncologist from the American Board of Radiology.
 Dr. Kozak earned his Ph.D. in Biochemistry and M.D. degree from Vanderbilt University and completed a post-doctoral fellowship and radiation oncology clinical training at the Harvard Radiation Oncology Program.

 |Abdalla A. Saad

-Mr. Saad has been instrumental in launching Co-D Therapeutics where he is involved in business development, fund raising, and technology licensing.
-He assisted in securing funding through WARF’s Accelerator Program to develop Triolimus.
-Prior to Co-D, Mr. Saad held positions as a research scientist at the University of Wisconsin-Madison where he developed expertise in drug screening techniques and technology evaluation.
+Mr. Saad has been instrumental in launching Co-D Therapeutics where he is involved in business development, fundraising, and technology licensing.
+He secured funding through WARF’s Accelerator Program to develop Triolimus and most recently he secured a collaboration with the National Cancer Institute.
+Prior to Co-D, Mr. Saad held positions as a research scientist at the University of Wisconsin-Madison where he conducted research on ion channels and developed expertise in drug screening techniques.
 Mr. Saad has worked for both the Wisconsin Entrepreneurs’ Network and the Venture Capital Group at Burrill & Company.
 Mr. Saad received his B.S. in Zoology and M.S. in Biotechnology from the University of Wisconsin-Madison.